Florida High-Speed Corridor: Original referendum

 In November 2000, Florida voters approved an amendment to Florida's constitution mandating the state establish a system of high-speed trains exceeding 120 mph to link its five largest urban areas, with construction commencing by November 1, 2003.
 The Florida Legislature enacted the Florida High-Speed Rail Authority Act in March 2001, creating the Florida High-Speed Rail Authority (HSRA).
 The HSRA established a Vision Plan for the system which proposed construction in several phases.
 Preliminary assessments and environmental studies were begun to develop an initial phase of the system between Orlando and Tampa.

 The first phase, planned for completion in 2009 under the original referendum, would have connected Orlando to Tampa (Phase 1, Part 1), with a later extension to St. Petersburg (Phase 1, Part 2).
 Later phases might have extended the network to Miami, Fort Myers, Jacksonville, Tallahassee and Pensacola.

 The Florida HSRA issued a Request for Proposal to Design, Build, Operate, Maintain and Finance (DBOM&F) the Orlando to Tampa Phase In October 2002.
 Two of the four received in February 2003 were reviewed further, one from a consortium of Fluor Corp. and Bombardier Transportation and one from Global Rail Consortium.
-The proposals showed cost of the Orlando-Tampa route to be approximately $2.4 billion.
-Both proposals offered private equity contributions to support operations of the system and show willingness of the private sector to share risk associated with projected ridership revenues.
-In June 2003 Florida Governor Jeb Bush vetoed funding for the project that the Florida Legislature had approved.
+The proposals showed the cost of the Orlando-Tampa route to be approximately $2.4 billion.
+Both proposals offered private equity contributions to support operations of the system and show the willingness of the private sector to share the risk associated with projected ridership revenues.
+In June 2003, Florida Governor Jeb Bush vetoed funding for the project that the Florida Legislature approved.
 The HSRA continued moving forward with the project, using funds already authorized by the federal government, and in October 2003 ranked the Fluor Bombardier proposal first.

 In early 2004, Governor Jeb Bush endorsed an effort to repeal the 2000 amendment that mandated the construction of the High-Speed Rail System.
 On October 27, 2004, the authority voted to prefer the consortium of Fluor Corp. and Bombardier Transportation to build and operate the system, using Bombardier's JetTrain technology.
-However a month later in November, Florida voters repealed the 2000 amendment, removing the constitutional mandate for the system.
+However, a month later in November, Florida voters repealed the 2000 amendment, removing the constitutional mandate for the system.
 Although the amendment was repealed, no action was taken by the state legislature in regard to the Florida High-Speed Rail Authority Act.
 With the law still in effect, Florida's HSRA continued to meet, and completed the environmental impact statement for the Tampa-Orlando segment in 2005.
-With the constitutional mandate gone, however, funding for the project came to a halt and very little action was taken over the next several years.
+With the constitutional mandate gone, funding for the project stopped, and very little action was taken over the next several years.